iDone/010-Editor-Keygen/README.md

    or

-   `sudo apt-get install fasm` from the terminal
+   If you are on Linux, you may use `sudo apt-get install fasm`

 2. Assemble using the following command

    `fasm main.asm`

 The current support is for Windows only.

 I'll be adding a linux executable soon

 ### License